grimvoodoo/wyrmspan-points-tracker/WARP.md

 Wyrmspan Points Tracker is a web application for tracking scores in the board game _Wyrmspan_.
 It's built with Rust using the Axum web framework and serves a single-page application with a simple score submission and leaderboard system.

 **Key characteristics:**
-- Minimal Rust web server with only 91 lines of code in `src/main.rs`
+- Minimal Rust web server with ~95 lines of code in `src/main.rs`
-- Stateless backend - all data persists to `/data/scores.txt` in simple `name: score` format
+- Stateless backend - all data persists to `scores.txt` in configurable directory (defaults to `/data`)
+- Data directory configurable via `DATA_DIR` environment variable
 - Static frontend (HTML/CSS/JS) served from `/static`
-- Designed for containerized deployment (Docker/Podman) with mountable `/data` volume
+- Designed for containerized deployment (Docker/Podman) with mountable data volume
 - Single-page app accessed via web browser (typically on phones/tablets during gameplay)

 ## Architecture